by Michael Lyons

 - Penetration rate in Borneo and other less developed parts of Indonesia is 7%.

-- Large scale projects are underway in Kalimantan to build internet infrastructure.
+- Large scale internet infrastructure projects are being built in Kalimantan and other areas.

 - Penetration rate for 18 to 24 age group in Jakarta is 100%.